evergreen-ci/evergreen/docs/Project-Configuration/Merge-Queue.md

 The temporary branch gets deleted only after the the PR is merged, or if the PR fails the check or is removed from the queue.

+## Merge Queue Settings

-The descriptions of the merge queue settings in the repo branch protection rules and in the rulesets are differernt, and the ones in the rulesets are more accurate.
-I've provided both in this table:
+GitHub's merge queue docs and UI hints can be confusing.
+The descriptions of the merge queue settings in the repo branch protection rules and in the rulesets are different, and the ones in the rulesets are more accurate.
+See the table below for a comparison.

 | Repo Setting | Repo Description | Ruleset Setting | Ruleset Description |
 | --- | --- | --- | --- |